 Injuries that have a much more generous compensation policy, guaranteeing two-thirds of the worker’s average weekly wage for life, or until they can return to work in full or partial capacity.

-The amount of compensation and disability allotted to a seaman will depend solely on the severity of their injuries.
+The amount of compensation and disability allotted to a seaman will depend solely on the severity of his or her injuries.
 In order to find out how much compensation you are entitled to, you will need to contact a Jones Act attorney for help.
 They will be able to advise you on what your best course of action is and will help you file a claim if needed.

 Another common question people have regarding this law is who is entitled to the benefits it lays out.
 People who contribute to the maintenance, construction, or loading and unloading of a seafaring vessel are usually entitled to these benefits.